Skip to content

 SAP offers Customer-Specific Maintenance beyond July 2026.
 You keep running on-prem, pay more for diminishing support, and push the migration decision into the future.

-Best for: Companies that genuinely cannot migrate by July 2026 due to regulatory freezes, M&A activity, or resource constraints.
+Best for companies that genuinely can’t migrate by July 2026 due to regulatory freezes, M&A activity, or resource constraints.
+Fair enough, sometimes you have no choice.

 Talent disappears.
-SAP Commerce on-prem developers are not growing in number.
+SAP Commerce on-prem developers aren’t growing in number.
 The experienced ones are moving to cloud projects.
 Finding and retaining on-prem specialists gets harder and more expensive every quarter.
+I’ve seen this play out firsthand with clients who couldn’t fill a critical on-prem role for 4 months.

 Security exposure grows.
 Without regular patches, your platform becomes a liability.
 A single breach costs more than a full migration.